-To determine whether an individual should be considered for the Full versus Associate Membership category we have created the following guidelines.
+To determine whether an individual should be considered for Full versus Associate Membership we created the following guidelines.
 Very generally, if you primarily direct your own research, then you are independent and should be a Full Member.
 If you take direction mostly from mentors then you should be an Associate Member.

 Characteristics of successful applicants for Full Membership include evidence of independence as indicated by SOME of the following (not all, or even a majority).
 We recognize that many very well qualified individuals may only have a few of these categories apply to them.